An on-shell approach to neutrino oscillations: Introduction

 \section{Introduction}

 Many decades after their discovery, neutrino oscillations are still among the most interesting and subtle observed phenomena, and one of the few clearly established evidences of Beyond the Standard Model (BSM) physics~\cite{Giunti:1053706,barger2012physics}.
-Two complementary approaches have been used to describe oscillations: a Quantum Mechanical one, in which the neutrino wave packet propagates between the production and detection locations, and a Quantum Field Theory one, in which production, propagation and detection are considered as a unique process.
+Two complementary approaches have been used to describe oscillations: a Quantum Mechanical one, in which the neutrino wave packet propagates between the production and detection regions, and a Quantum Field Theory (QFT) one, in which production, propagation and detection are considered as a unique process.
 For a review and a comparison between the two formalisms we refer the reader to~\cite{Akhmedov:2010ms} and references therein.
-In addition to pointing to the need of BSM physics, neutrino oscillations are themselves affected by New Physics (NP), either modifying the production and detection processes or generating new interactions that affect neutrino propagation.
-NP effects are traditionally encoded in the so-called Non-Standard Interaction (NSI) parameters~\cite{Dev:2019anc}.
-The ultraviolet (UV) origin of the NSI parameters can be traced to specific models or, more generally, to higher dimensional operators constructed out of SM fields~\cite{Altmannshofer:2018xyo,Bischer:2019ttk,Falkowski:2019kfn}.
-The Effective Field Theory (EFT) constructed out of SM fields is known as SMEFT.
-A complete classification of the SMEFT operators is available for operators of dimension five~\cite{Weinberg:1979sa}, six~\cite{Grzadkowski:2010es}, seven~\cite{Lehman:2014jma}, eight~\cite{Murphy:2020rsh,Li:2020gnx} and nine~\cite{Li:2020xlh}.
-A second EFT relevant for neutrino physics is the so-called $\nu$SMEFT, in which right handed neutrinos are added to the SM particle content.
-A complete classification is available up to operators of dimension $7$~\cite{Graesser:2007yj,Graesser:2007pc,delAguila:2008ir,Aparici:2009fh,Bhattacharya:2015vja,Liao:2016qyd}.

-Although of paramount importance, the use of EFTs is hindered by the fact that not all operators that can be written at a fixed dimension are independent.
-Indeed, fields redefinitions can be used to eliminate certain operators is favor of others, making the determination of a basis of independent operators a non-straightforward task.
-Even worse, although the physics cannot depend on the chosen basis, the physical effects of individual operators may be transparent in one basis and opaque in another.~\footnote{For fixed dimension, the total number of independent operators can be computed without resorting on explicit expressions~\cite{Henning:2015alf}.
-For the $d=6$ operators of the SMEFT automatic tools are available for the conversion between different basis~\cite{Falkowski:2015wza}.}
+Besides the oscillations in vacuum, interactions with matter, the Mikheyev-Smirnov-Wolfenstein (MSW) effect \cite{Wolfenstein:1977ue,Mikheyev:1985zog,Barger:1980tf}, also play a major role in neutrino physics.
+The usual description of this effect strongly relies on the computation of the interacting Hamiltonian, which in turn involves further diagonalization of the neutrino states (see for instance \cite{Linder:2005fc}).